submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 ## Build Lighthouse CoreDNS

-1) Get the coreDNS and change to the folder
+1) Get the coredns repository and change to the folder

 ```bash
 go get github.com/openshift/coredns